Lucipara Islands

-Lucipara Islands are about 50 km west of Penyu Islands, both of which belong to Molucca Islands.
+Lucipara Islands, aka Pulau-pulau Maisel, are about 50 km west of Penyu Islands, both of which belong to Molucca Islands.
 They are directly south of Manipa Strait (Selat Manipa) near Ceram.
+The islands are famous for their sea turtle population.

 Edmund Roberts visited the islands briefly in the 19th century.
 He called them Lucepara in his 1832 journal.

+Locals that used to live on Pulau Mai stake a claim to the islands.
+They sometimes harvest the atoll's coconuts.

+The Lucipara Islands lie just southwest of the Penyu Islands and just northeast of Skaro Reef.

+Islands

+The Lucipara Islands are an atoll that consists of three main islands: